 Applicants who have completed at least one full year (at least twenty-four semester hours after high school graduation) of college study before entering the University are considered most competitive by the Committee on Admission.
+Summer is not considered part of this one year minimum.
 Since the University has no program for "visiting students," successful transfer applicants who enroll at UVA must spend at least two full years in residency at the University.

 Students who have at any time completed three or more years of study at another four-year college or university are not eligible for transfer admission to the College of Arts & Sciences.
 This also applies to students who have attempted a full junior year at a four-year institution after transferring from a community college or another four-year institution.